 3. Making Alterations

-Using a jigsaw, cut the various notches and openings you’ve just identified.
+Cut the various notches and openings you’ve identified using a jigsaw.
 You don’t want them to be too tightly fitted to the pipes or cables, but you also don’t want gaping gaps in the unit.

 After making initial cuts, offer the unit back up into position.
 Assess whether you need to enlarge or alter any of your cuts.
 Take the unit back down and make the tweaks.
 Repeat the process until it fits snugly around the pipes and extrusions.